7evenCode/Hardness_Calc/README.md

 # Hardness_Calc

-# This onsole program designed for quick calculation.
+### This console program designed for quick calculation.
 Run Hardness_Calc.exe
-# For compilatino used MinGV compiller.
+### For compilatino used MinGV compiller.